-The Proposed Development is situated within an area of artificial surfaces of a continuous urban fabric.
-The Proposed Development site includes an existing loading bay, cycle lane, cycle hire docking station and three road lanes for one way traffic.
-The existing road is surrounded by commercial properties including a hotel and office buildings.
+The Proposed Development is situated within an area of Artificial surfaces of a Continuous urban fabric, with an area of Artificial surfaces of Discontinuous urban fabric 30m north.
+The Proposed Development site includes an existing parking bay, cycle lane, bus layby/stops and one lane of one-way traffic.
+The existing road is surrounded by commercial properties including tourist accommodation, with an educational support centre, Presentation Brothers Youth Centre and a church also in proximity to the west and north respectively.